-Removed reference to Good practice guide as this document is no longer current (revisions from EURL awaited) Added reference to a change to the way the nature of samples is recorded on submission form Added clarification to section on razor trial to specify that sampling can only take place when fishing is permitted by Marine Sectland Section 8: Added that Industry submission forms must be completed in full and accurately and clarify that sampling officers must not accept samples if forms are not completed/accurate or with pre-printed locations Clarification that sampling officers must not collect samples that have been left unattended and must not arrange for samples to be left unattended.
+1 , 5 16 September 2020 Removed reference to Good practice guide as this document is no longer current (revisions from EURL awaited) Added reference to a change to the way the nature of samples is recorded on submission form Added clarification to section on razor trial to specify that sampling can only take place when fishing is permitted by Marine Scotland Section 8: Added that Industry submission forms must be completed in full and accurately and clarify that sampling officers must not accept samples if forms are not completed/accurate or with pre-printed locations Clarification that sampling officers must not collect samples that have been left unattended and must not arrange for samples to be left unattended.
 Clarification that samples must not be re-immersed after collection Clarification that overnight storage by Industry is allowed for razor and surf clams but conditions apply.
-Update to packing section to include reference to new box (Igloo profile 16) Section 10: Update to details required on sample submission forms Clarification on requirements for temperature measurements Section 11: Section 12: Reference to compliance with Government advice and restrictions re.
-COVID19 Appendix 1: EURL Good Practice Guide removed Protocol to be implemented from 31/08/2020 5 16 September 2020 Clarifications provided, at HMMH request, on the following sections: 2020 requirement for prior notification when samples are collected before 07:45 or between 07:45 and 09:00am Equipment provided by SSQC Section 5: Emailing of converted NGRs when conversion cannot be done prior to sample packing Section 8: What you need to confirm or ask for before you can accept a sample and submission form from Industry; what you must not do Use of colour bags and cable ties for the various programmes Addition of reference to Thermos boxes used by SSQC and conditions for use of these boxes 1 Section 10:
+Update to packing section to include reference to new box (Igloo profile 16) Section 10: Update to details required on sample submission forms Clarification on requirements for temperature measurements Section 11: Update to contact details Section 12: Reference to compliance with Government advice and restrictions re.
+COVID19 Appendix 1: EURL Good Practice Guide removed New Appendix 1: Nearby, org added Protocol to be implemented from 31/08/2020 Clarifications provided, at HMMH request, on the following sections: requirement for prior notification when samples are collected before 07:45 or between 07:45 and 09:00am Use of colour bags and cable ties for the various programmesAddition of reference to Thermos boxes used by SSQC and conditions for use of these boxes Section 10:

-When you can't accept a sample/submission form Other additions made to the text in the following sections: Section 3: Requirement for labelling of boxes for E.coli samples collected between 7:45 and 9:00am Section 4: Requirement for damaged boxes to be returned to the laboratoriesRequirement for management of supplies provided by the laboratories to reduce plastic use and wastage Section 5: Simplification of the text relating to identifying the correct sampling location for E.coli, toxin or chemical contaminants samples Section 8: Reference to the provision of bags/cable ties to Industry by the sampling officers Clarification re. who the Industry representative handing over the sample should be.
-Addition of section on industry enquiries/complaints and reporting of unacceptable behaviour.
-Throughout the document:Update to arrangement for samples collected from Orkney (Westray) Corrections made to text in Section 8 - point 9 6 02 December 2020 Typos and format corrected throughout the document (incl inconsistent format of footers in previous version).
+T When you can't accept a sample/submission form Other additions made to the text in the following sections: Section 3: Requirement for labelling of boxes for E.coli samples collected between 7:45 and 9:00am Section 4: Requirement for damaged boxes to be returned to the laboratories Requirement for management of supplies provided by the laboratories to reduce plastic use and wastage Continue: Co Section 5: • Simplification of the text relating to identifying the correct sampling location for E.coli, toxin or chemical contaminants samples Section 8: Reference to the provision of bags/cable ties to Industry by the sampling officers Clarification re. who the Industry representative handing over the sample should be.
+Section 10: • Addition of section on industry enquiries/complaints and reporting of unacceptable behaviour.
+Throughout the document: Update to arrangement for samples collected from Orkney (Westray) Corrections made to text in Section 8 - point 9 6 02 December 2020 Typos and format corrected throughout the document (incl inconsistent format of footers in previous version).
 A number of duplications in the text have been removed and some text has been moved between sections to simplify the document.
-Changes made to the following sections, following issues and observations made during implementation of Versions 4/5 and to incorporate further feedback from the laboratories and FSS: Section 1 updated Clarification that samples should be stored overnight if they cannot be dispatched prior to the cut-off time for SSQC/Post-office.
+Changes made to the following sections, following issues and observations made during implementation of Versions 4/5 and to incorporate further feedback from the laboratories and FSS: Section 1 updated Sections 3 & 8: Clarification that samples should be stored overnight if they cannot be dispatched prior to the cut-off time for SSQC/Post-office.
 Section 3: Added section on suspension of sampling at a site.
 Added reference to possible requirement for adhoc chemical contaminants sampling and possible request for additional sample if previous sample reported as unsuitable/insufficient on arrival at lab.
 Added requirement to notify laboratories of schedule changes before the samples arrive at Fera/SSQC/Cefas.
-Equipment routinely provided by the laboratories or provided as and when requested.
+Section 4: Equipment routinely provided by the laboratories or provided as and when requested.